MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-network-interfaces.md

 # [Azure CLI](#tab/azurecli)

 - Make sure to review and [complete the prerequisites](./azure-arc-vm-management-prerequisites.md).
-If using a client to connect to your Azure Local instance, see [Connect to the system remotely](./azure-arc-vm-management-prerequisites.md#connect-to-the-system-remotely).
+If using a client to connect to your Azure Local, see [Connect to the system remotely](./azure-arc-vm-management-prerequisites.md#connect-to-the-system-remotely).

-- Access to a logical network that you created on your Azure Local instance.
+- Access to a logical network that you created on your Azure Local.
 For more information, see [Create logical network](./create-virtual-networks.md).

 # [Azure portal](#tab/azureportal)